Allegheny-Computer-Science-100-F2019/cs100-F2019-lab1-starter/README.md

-Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the solution for a laboratory assignment in an introductory computer science class that uses the Java programming language.
-The Travis CI builds for this repository will pass, as evidenced by a green &#x2714; instead of a red &#x2717; appearing in the commit logs.
+Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the starter for a laboratory assignment in an introductory computer science class that uses the Java programming language.
+The Travis CI builds for this repository will not pass, as evidenced by a red &#x2717; instead of a green &#x2714; appearing in the commit logs.
 An instructor would use this repository to create a "starter" repository with purposefully omitted features that a student would then need to add in order to achieve the stated learning objectives.
 Please bear in mind that much of the content in this document is